ClJarvis/Hello_There/README.md

 # Is it time to replace Hello World?

 It's a common practice to code the phrase "Hello World!", to the screen the first time you use a new language or program.
-I wrote about this in an early blog post.
-But am updating not with syntax highlighting.
+I've written a couple blog posts about this with a few sample languages.
+"Hello World" Has been used for a long time, is it time to change?
+That is the focus of this project.

 Here's how "Hello World!" is created in a few languages.